Skip to main content

 x = 20;

-• x is a mutable variable, initialized to 10, and can later be changed to 20.
+In the code above, x is initialized to 10 and can later be changed to 20.
+Mutable variables are used for data where the state needs to change.

 Immutable Variable